Worklytics/psoxy/docs/faq-security.md

 customizable sanitization behavior of fields.
 Psoxy supports complex JsonPath expressions if needed, to perform santization generally across many fields and endpoints.

-## Can Psoxy invocation be locked to a set of known IP addresses?
+## Can Worklytics Pseudonymizing Proxy invocation be locked to a set of known IP addresses?

 Yes, but this is an add-on feature to your Worklytics subscription that must be enabled for your Worklytics tenant.
 Please contact [sales@worklytics.co](mailto:sales@worklytics.co] to access this